How did CAFOD begin: your questions answered

 Ever wondered when was CAFOD founded or why Fast Days are an important part of our work?
 Here we answer your questions about CAFOD's history.

-Find resources to help you fundraise this Lent Fast Day.
+Find resources to help you fundraise at Fast Day.

 How did CAFOD begin?

 We weren’t doing anything special, we were just doing what we thought we ought to do, remembering that we are all God’s children.